mrisher/smtp-sts/mta-sts.md

   This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `id` of a previously seen policy.

-A lenient parser SHOULD accept a policy file implementing a superset of this specification, in which case unknown values SHALL be ignored.

 **Policies MUST specify the following fields in JSON** [@!RFC4627] **format:**